LIVE EVENT DATES: NOVEMBER 14 - NOVEMBER 16

-The NewsFest — True Stories International Film and Writers Festival — is an exciting opportunity for documentarians, news professionals, news producers, anchors, field reporters, news crews and production teams, and, even the guy on the street, to have his/her/their work considered for an award.
+The NewsFest — True Stories International Film and Writers Festival — is an exciting opportunity for documentarians, narrative film producers and directors, news professionals, news producers, anchors, field reporters, news crews, production teams, and, even the guy on the street, to have his/her/their work considered for an award.

-Since its inception in 2019, this festival has offered a number of interesting categories in which to enter a piece.
+We are a niche festival, that includes categories that are often not featured in other Fil festivals.
+Since its inception in 2019, this festival has offered a variety of categories in which to enter their work..
 Those who have written manuscripts and screenplays based on true and actual events, and those who have composed original music to accompany features, series, segments, or music videos to go with them, are also eligible for coveted honors.

-If you are a news professional, a documentarian, or a filmmaker who captures, reenacts, or adapts an authentic news event to a screenplay or narrative film, you’re invited to enter your work.
+If you are a filmmaker, news professional, a documentarian, a writer, or an individual who captures, reenacts, or adapts an authentic news event to a screenplay or narrative film, you’re invited to enter your work.
 This festival is not only for adults, but students, as well.

 Whether you shot your footage on your smartphone or your fancy, studio-quality video camera — or anything in between — we want to see it.

-One of the unique advantages of submitting to TheNewsFest is that category winners will have their winning entry televised in the local Los Angeles market!
-Also, all works will be judged by a panel including some of the most noted and award-winning news professionals in the business.
+One of the unique advantages of submitting to TheNewsFest is that category winners with projects under 30 minutes, will have the opportunity their winning entry to be televised in the local Los Angeles market!

 The NewsFest has showcased important true stories from around the world.